debuglevel/ansible-playbook-template/README.md

 ansible-galaxy install -r requirements.yaml
 ```

+## Add all hosts to `known_hosts`

+If you never connected to the hosts via SSH before, SSH will ask you to verify their fingerprint.

+TODO: Add something to automatically add all in inventory.

 ## Use `ssh-agent`

 Ansible will probably ask you all the time to provide your password.
 You can use `ssh-agent` to keep it unlocked in memory: